igorkry/tnt4j-streams/README.md

     * search symbols.
 (Optional)
     * replacement symbols.
 (Optional)

 You may also define your own customized XPath functions.
-To do this Your API has to:
+To do this your API has to:
 * implement interface `javax.xml.xpath.XPathFunction`
 * register function by invoking `com.jkoolcloud.tnt4j.streams.utils.StreamsXMLUtils.registerCustomFunction(functionName, function)`.